vyfor/Cordex/README.md

 It presents a developer-friendly solution for defining command arguments in a manner reminiscent of command-line interfaces (CLI).

 > [!WARNING]
-> Keep in mind that this library is in beta, and may not be well-suited for production purposes just yet.
+> Keep in mind that this library is in beta, and may not be ready for production purposes just yet.

 ## 🔌 Requirements